 6. Be transparent about the role of AI in your course and clear about your AI policies

-Be explicit in your course about when/how students can or cannot use AI tools and your reasons for making those decisions.
+To combat this, be explicit in your course about when and how students can or cannot use AI tools and your reasons for making those decisions.
 Different instructors will have different expectations in regards to GenAI, so being clear about your expectations for your course is critical.
 For assignments, identify skills that are crucial for your students to practice and those that are less crucial and would benefit from AI support.
-There is a broad spectrum of ways students and AI could contribute to an assignment.
-Let your students know what is acceptable in your course by adding a short statement to your syllabus explaining your GenAI course policies.
+There is a broad spectrum of ways students and AI could collaborate on an assignment.
+Let your students know what is acceptable in your course by adding a detailed statement to your syllabus explaining your GenAI course policies.

 Further Resources